issararab/ToxTree/README.md

+Software will be published after paper accepted for publication.(Work in progress)
 # ToxTree
 ToxTree is a machine learning based model to predict hERG and Nav1.5 cardiotoxicity of a molecular compound at different potency levels: